-Many of the contributing structures and buildings within the historic district have evolved through time with additions and alterations that were considered necessary at their time of construction.
-Over time, some of these additions have acquired historic significance in their own right and as such, they must be retained and preserved.
+Many of the existing contributing structures and buildings within the historic district have evolved through time by additions and alterations that were considered necessary at their time of construction.
+Some of these additions have acquired through time historic significance by their own right and as such, they must be retained and preserved.
 Any changes to significant existing additions should be approached with the same care and sensibility as alterations and additions to the main building or structure.

-In many cases, an addition is not historically significant or it was so poorly constructed that it is damaging the building where the addition is attached.
-Sometimes an addition detracts from the architecture of the original building or overshadows a portion of, or the whole, building to which is attached.
-In these cases, the removal, replacement, or alteration of the addition may be considered if it is replaced with a new addition that is compatible and is subordinate to the principal building, or not reconstructed so as to restore the historic building footprint.
+In many cases, an addition is not historically significant or it was so poorly constructed that it is damaging the building to which it is attached.
+Sometimes an existing addition detracts from the architecture of the original building or overshadows a portion of or the whole building to which it is attached.
+In these cases, the replacement or alteration of the addition may be considered if it is replaced with a new addition that is compatible and is subordinate to the principal building.

-The Secretary of the Interior's Standards and Guidelines, as well as the National Park Services Preservation Brief 14, are essential tools to assist in understanding when alterations or additions are appropriate for a building and its site.
-In order to design an appropriate addition, it is paramount that the following principles are achieved:
+The Secretary of the Interior's Standards and Guidelines as well as the National Park Services Preservation Brief 14 are essential tools to assist in understanding when an alteration or additions are appropriate for a building and its site.
+In order to design an appropriate addition it is paramount that the following principles are achieved:

-- □ Preserve significant historic materials, features and forms; - □ Be compatible with the existing building or structure and surrounding context;

-Be differentiated from the historic building in a subtle manner that respects the historic context.
+Preserve significant historic materials, features and forms; Be compatible with the existing building or structure and surrounding context; Be differentiated from the historic building.

-These guidelines will be used for the review of proposed additions made to any building or structure within the historic district, including contributing, historic non-contributing and non-historic structures.
+These guidelines will be used for the review of proposed new additions made to any building or structure within the historic district, including contributing, historic non-contributing and non-historic structures.
 They are also intended for the review of proposed additions to contributing buildings that are located outside the historic zoning districts.
 Where noted, certain design guidelines apply primarily to alterations to contributing structures.